KnoodleBowl/beanStop/README.md

 # beanStop
- Portfolio website about an imaginary coffee shop.
+ Portfolio website about a fiction coffee shop.
 The name of the shop is Bean Stop.
 Single-page website.
  Busting with activities with their world famous black coffee, iced espresso, and cappuccino.
  The owner wants a website to display customer's favorites and provide a platform to reward points to customers.
 He wants it to be user-friendly to mobile and pc users.